typesettin/periodicjs.ext.reactapp/README.md

   ### Installing the Extension

-  Install like any other extension, run `npm run install periodicjs.ext.reactadmin` from your periodic application root directory and then normally you would run `periodicjs addExtension periodicjs.ext.reactadmin`, but this extension does this in the post install npm script.
+  Install like any other extension, run `npm run install periodicjs.ext.reactapp` from your periodic application root directory and then normally you would run `periodicjs addExtension periodicjs.ext.reactapp`, but this extension does this in the post install npm script.
   ```
   $ cd path/to/application/root
-  $ npm run install periodicjs.ext.reactadmin
+  $ npm run install periodicjs.ext.reactapp
-  $ periodicjs addExtension periodicjs.ext.reactadmin //this extension does this in the post install script
+  $ periodicjs addExtension periodicjs.ext.reactapp //this extension does this in the post install script
   ```
   ### Uninstalling the Extension

-  Run `npm run uninstall periodicjs.ext.reactadmin` from your periodic application root directory and then normally you would run `periodicjs removeExtension periodicjs.ext.reactadmin` but this extension handles this in the npm post uninstall script.
+  Run `npm run uninstall periodicjs.ext.reactapp` from your periodic application root directory and then normally you would run `periodicjs removeExtension periodicjs.ext.reactapp` but this extension handles this in the npm post uninstall script.
   ```
   $ cd path/to/application/root
-  $ npm run uninstall periodicjs.ext.reactadmin
+  $ npm run uninstall periodicjs.ext.reactapp
-  $ periodicjs removeExtension periodicjs.ext.reactadmin // this is handled in the npm postinstall script
+  $ periodicjs removeExtension periodicjs.ext.reactapp // this is handled in the npm postinstall script
   ```